How to Use Binoculars: Our Easy-to-Follow Guide

 Maintenance and Care for Binoculars

-Hang them on your neck during rest periods.
-Most of them come with a neck strap and hanging it around your neck prevents them from falling and nay consequential damage.
+- Hang them on your neck during rest periods.
+Most of them come with a neck strap, and hanging it around your neck prevents them from falling and any consequential damage.

-Once you are done using them, make sure you put back the lens cups and then back to the case.
+- Once you are done using them, make sure you put back the lens cups and return them to the case.
 The lens cups protect the lenses from scratching, while the case ensures that your binoculars are in good shape and ready for next use.

 You need to be extremely careful when cleaning your binoculars.
 Each set has a special way it needs to be handled according to the manufacturer’s recommendations.
 Therefore, before beginning the cleaning process, read the manufacturer’s manual.
 Normally, a section is reserved to provide cleaning instructions for the particular type and model of your binoculars.

-Then, take a dry piece of lint-free cloth (does not give up any fluff or less probable to build up a charge.) or microfiber and wipe around.
+- Take a dry piece of lint-free cloth (does not give up any fluff or less probable to build up a charge) or microfiber and wipe around.

-If the dirt is persistent, let’s say your binoculars is greasy, you can wet your piece of cloth with tepid water and wipe the body of the binoculars.
+- If the dirt is persistent, let’s say your binoculars are greasy, wet your piece of cloth with tepid water and wipe the body of the binoculars.
 Remember to avoid the lenses.

-Next, grab a piece of microfiber and wipe the lenses as gently as you can.
+- Next, grab a piece of microfiber and wipe the lenses as gently as possible.
 If dirt persists, use salt spray or warm water and wipe.

-Over time, with practice and attention to detail, you will get better at using binoculars even without thinking about it.
-Always keep your lens caps safely and store the binoculars in its bag for durability.
-Avoid touching your lenses, and while cleaning them, don’t be rough.
+Over time, with practice and attention to detail, you will get better at using binoculars, even without thinking about it.
+Always keep your lens caps safely and store the binoculars in their bag for durability.
+Avoid touching your lenses; don’t be rough while cleaning them.
 If not waterproof, rubber coat them to avoid damage since most of them are used for outdoor activities.